-She’s come up with a genetically hardy species of tomato, and successfully worked with a human scientist to make sure the tactical virus weapon he’s created isn’t a threat to Inderlanders–the different species hiding within human kind (witches, vampires, weres and elves).
+Trisk has come up with a genetically hardy species of tomato, and successfully worked with a human scientist to make sure the tactical virus weapon he’s created isn’t a threat to Inderlanders–the different species hiding within human kind (that would be witches, vampires, weres and elves).

 The only problem is Kalamack.
 He wants to either sabotage her work or steal it for his own.

-This book is the prequel to Harrison’s Hollows series, and it shows the genesis of the T4 Angel virus and the ‘coming out’ of Inderlanders to human society.
-The T4 Angel tomato Trisk creates is genetically bridged by Kalamack to combine with the tactical virus, and it wipes out a substantial portion of humankind.
+The Turn is the prequel to Harrison’s Hollows series, and it shows the genesis of the T4 Angel virus and the ‘coming out’ of Inderlanders to human society.
+The T4 Angel tomato that Trisk creates is genetically bridged by Kalamack to combine with the tactical virus, and it wipes out a substantial portion of humankind.

 We discover that Trisk and Kalamack are Trent Kalamack’s eventual parents–Trent is the sort of mob boss that Rachel clashes with throughout the Hollows series.